 This was originally written as a eulogy for my grandfather, Errol Grant Myhand (1924-2011).
-I spent a week or two with him on the family land in Pine Mountain, Georgia, almost every summer from age 4-21 (and plenty of other times as well), so writing this a day after his passing left it very sentimental.
-Nearly four years hence, I wouldn’t change a thing.
-I’m reposting it here a) because you’ll know me better through this, and b) in honor of my grandmother’s 89th birthday next week.
+I spent a few weeks with him on the family land in Pine Mountain, Georgia, almost every summer from age 4-21 (and plenty of other times as well), so writing this a day after his passing left it very sentimental.
+Years hence, I wouldn’t change a thing.

 I’ve heard it said that the chain of wisdom always skips a generation; that the lessons of lives long lived are instilled in grandchildren by their grandparents while their parents are working to make ends meet.